How to Optimize Your Google Shopping Campaigns?

 Keywords are typically the building blocks of search ads, and they should, therefore, be selected carefully.
 When deciding on keywords and their initial bids, ensure to consider different data points such as conversion rates and click-through rates.
 It can really take a waiting game to gather enough data and make an informed decision.
 But you shouldn’t worry, as you can leverage your Google Ads’ search terms data to build a highly targeted search campaign.

 AdNabu assists by improving sales in Google Ads.
-If you are running a search, display campaigns or shopping in Google Ads, the AdNabu software will enhance your sales to increase.
-Sign up today to enjoy the benefits!
+If you are running a search, display campaigns, or shopping in Google Ads, the AdNabu software will enhance your sales to increase.

 Best Practices of google shopping campaign optimization

 There are two crucial goals with your product title: clicks and rankings.

 First, you want Google to crawl through your product titles and get you relevant top buyer keywords.
 Then potential buyers to click on your ad listing over all your competitors.
 Product titles are arguably the most significant factors in determining the keywords, for your long-term clicks and impressions.

 Clicks are heavily influenced by the price and image.
 The first few words of your title also do make a difference as they are visible.